tymonherzyk/neutral-modelling-framework/Fitting/README.md

 end
 MainParameters.userFileTotal = length(MainParameters.userFileNames); %store total number of selected data files
 ```
-where the inbuilt 'uigetfile' function opens a dialog box for users to select data files.
+where the inbuilt `uigetfile` function opens a dialog box for users to select data files.
 Multiple data files can be selected at once.

 The execution of the chosen function is undertaken within the primary loop:
 ```matlab